You Don’t Need A Guy To Save You — You Can Save Yourself

 2. Expecting a guy to save you makes you a jerk.
 Saving someone is far from quick and painless.
 It’s messy, emotionally draining, and has no guarantee of success.
 Putting that burden on an unsuspecting guy is a terrible thing to do.
 It isn’t a man’s job to save you just because he’s a man.

-3. You should be a partner, not a burden.
+3. You should be an equal partner, not a burden.
 Being a damsel in distress will not give you equal standing in a relationship.
 If your own insecurity is already making your life difficult, it’s going to make his life difficult as well.
 Your neediness won’t magically become a cute hobby that he’ll work on in his spare time — it’ll turn into a heavy burden that will eventually make him resent the crap out of you.

 4. If you need saving, you shouldn’t be looking for a relationship.
 You should be a happy and emotionally stable person before you get involved with anyone else.
 When you’re fine on your own, you’ll bring good things to the table instead of a lengthy list of problems.
+You don’t need someone to complete you — you should be complete before you even think of entering the dating pool.

 5. A man is a person, not a support beam.
 Being supportive of one another is healthy, but if you’re constantly leaning on a guy and seeking approval or reassurance, all that weight is going to come crashing down eventually.
 Trying to keep a self-destructive person propped up for their own sake is exhausting, and he’s going to hold it against you eventually.